-AMC1 is applicable as of 01 Jan 2019.

-AMC1 NCO.IDE.A.205 Management of aeronautical databases
+AMC1 is AMC1 NCO.IDE.A.205 Management of aeronautical databases applicable as of 01 Jan 2019.
+AERONAUTICAL DATABASES applicable as GM1 NCO.IDE.A.205 Management of aeronautical databases AERONAUTICAL DATABASE APPLICATIONS

-AERONAUTICAL DATABASES

 When the operator of an aircraft uses an aeronautical database that supports an airborne navigation application as a primary means of navigation used to meet the airspace usage requirements, the database provider should be a Type 2 DAT provider certified in accordance with Regulation (EU) 2017/373 or equivalent.